MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/deploy/use-gpu-with-clustered-vm.md

 ::: zone-end

-You can include GPUs in your clusters to provide GPU acceleration to workloads running in clustered VMs.
+You can include graphics processing units (GPUs) in your clusters to provide GPU acceleration to workloads running in clustered VMs.
 GPU acceleration can be provided via Discrete Device Assignment (DDA), which allows you to dedicate one or more physical GPUs to a VM, or through GPU Partitioning.
 Clustered VMs can take advantage of GPU acceleration, and clustering capabilities such as high availability via failover.
 Live migration of virtual machines (VMs) isn't currently supported, but VMs can be automatically restarted and placed where GPU resources are available if there's a failure.

-In this article, you will learn how to use graphics processing units (GPUs) with clustered VMs to provide GPU acceleration to workloads using Discrete Device Assignment.
+In this article, you will learn how to use GPUs with clustered VMs to provide GPU acceleration to workloads using Discrete Device Assignment.
 This article guides you through preparing the cluster, assigning a GPU to a cluster VM, and failing over that VM using Windows Admin Center and PowerShell.

+For information about how to manage GPUs in Azure Local, version 23H2, see [Prepare GPUs for Azure Local](/azure/azure-local/manage/gpu-preparation).

 ## Prerequisites